gnzsnz/gonzalosaenz.com/content/TOGAF Core Concepts.md

 The Architecture Repository shows how the abstract classifications of architecture can be applied to a repository structure so that architectures can be organized and easily accessed

-Tools for Architecture Development provides guidelines on selecting a toolset to create and manage architectural artifacts
+Tools for Architecture Development provides guidelines on selecting a tool set to create and manage architectural artifacts

 ## Part VI - Reference Models